parallel-stories/capstone/README.md

 Run `npm install` to install all dependencies

 *firebase*

-Run `npm install -g firebase-tools` if you don't have firebase installed Then log into firebase using `firebase login`
+Run `npm install -g firebase-tools` if you don't have firebase installed

+Then log into firebase using `firebase login`

+Then use the staging branch in firebase using `firebase use staging`

+Run firebase using `firebase serve`

 ### More stuff here TBA